 - A friend who relocated few years earlier recommended it.

-This compares to around Rs 15K and Rs 20K respectively for annual fees at Marthoma Public School and Rajagiri Christu Jayanthi respectively (2010).
-Choice Schools was around 25% higher compared to GPS overall.
-GPS offers both CBSE, and ICGSE options from grade 9 onwards.
+The above fee structure compared to Rs 15K and Rs 20K respectively for annual fees at Marthoma Public School and Rajagiri Christu Jayanthi respectively (2010).
+Choice was around 25% higher compared to GPS overall.

 - The staff at GPS takes at-least a peripheral effort to keep the students and parents content.
 While this is true at Bay Farm Elementary too, as it is state run, the establishment functions pretty much as a government organization with woeful service levels.